Melilla Airport: Runway expansion

-With the current runway (1,198 m for landings on head 15 and 1,371 m for landings on head 33) and under MLW conditions, the aircraft analyzed can operate without landing weight limitation.
+With the current runway and under MLW conditions, the aircraft analyzed can operate without landing weight limitation.

 In July 2023, the Melilla government promoted an expansion of the airport runway.

 Operations

 Melilla Airport has the following air spaces and dependencies to carry out its functions: Melilla Corridor.
 Operations between Melilla Airport and the Peninsula are carried out along the Melilla Corridor.
 The AIP ENR 2.1 classifies this Corridor as uncontrolled airspace (Class G), specifying that flights at FL60 or lower will be under the jurisdiction of Sevilla ACC, and flights at FL70 or higher will be under the jurisdiction of Casablanca ACC.

 These are the following declared distances for 1.428 m runway by its threshold 15 and 33: